kylebarron/stata_kernel/docs/src/using_stata_kernel/configuration.md

 !!! info "System wide configuration file for JupyterHub"

-    If you are installign `stata_kernel` in Jupyter Hub you must create a system wide configuration file to provide default values.
+    If you are installing `stata_kernel` in Jupyter Hub you must create a system wide configuration file to provide default values.
 The default location is in `/etc/stata_kernel.conf`, or defined by the environmental variable `STATA_KERNEL_GLOBAL_CONFIG_PATH`.